 Operating a small business, especially when just starting out, can be the most daunting task of your life.
 It can also prove to be the most rewarding.
 In order to guarantee this reward, you must make practical & thoughtful decisions while treating every problem you face as delicately as an egg.
 Practicality is king, and all too often the stress and flurry of starting a business can lead to hasteful decisions that leave practicality in the dust.
 We’ve compiled 5 tips for that highlight practicality when making initial decisions for your new business.

 Hiring?
 Sacrifice numbers for reliability – manpower is indeed an integral part of the success of your business.
 But focus first on hiring competent employees with whom you can absolutely trust.
 You’ll be surprised what a few hard working, intelligent individuals can do when tasked with a job normally requiring more manpower.
 You do not need to hire hundreds of employees – just a few that you can trust to finish the tasks at hand.
+Also, consider putting an asset label on company equipment as this can help you with the cataloging of all assets on-site, providing asset numbers, barcode information, or a company logo at a quick glance.
+This can help you to better trust your hires and also know that you’ve taken stock of everything.

 Assess the competitors – Don’t ignore your competitors.
 If they’ve been in the business long enough for you to know about them, they are doing something right.
 Read all of the material you can find on them, learn about how they do business, watch how they market themselves and take note of what works & what doesn’t.
 How do you do this?
 Simply look at their business from an outsider’s perspective, remove yourself from your business owners thought process and ask yourself how you would think of them if you were just a regular customer.